Competition Essentials - Makeup Supplies

 Equipment

-Makeup Case – No matter what you put it in (rolling train case, soft fabric case, makeup backpack, Caboodle, etc.), you’ll want to keep your supplies protected for transit.
+Makeup Case – No matter what you put it in (rolling train case, soft fabric case, makeup backpack, Caboodle, small box case, etc.), you’ll want to keep your supplies protected for transit.
 When you’re first starting out, it makes sense to start small.
 If you’re certain that your dancer is in it for the long haul, think about investing into something larger and sturdier (like a rolling train case).

 Hanging and/or Lighted Mirror – During long events, your dancer will want to check and adjust her makeup occasionally.
 Keep in mind that dressing rooms can be poorly lit, so having a lighted mirror can lessen the frustration and guesswork.
 Foldable tabletop lighted mirrors (like this one) can be helpful!